adamfoneil/ViewMaterializer/README.md

 Change tracking requires managing a version number in your application. `ViewMaterializer` is abstract because I didn't have a one-size-fits-all approach to persisting that number.
 Therefore, to implement `ViewMaterializer` you would need to implement methods for saving and retrieving the change tracking version.
 I show an example of this in the sample app, described next.

+For low-level data access, I considered Dapper at first, which I love.
+But due to this project's dynamic nature, I switched to old-school ADO.NET, and made a small library of helper methods [here](https://github.com/adamosoftware/ViewMaterializer/blob/master/ViewMaterializer/AdoUtil.cs).

 ## Sample app

 A sample conole app is [here](https://github.com/adamosoftware/ViewMaterializer/blob/master/SampleApp/Program.cs).
 It is a highly simplified sales order database of items, regions, and orders.
 These are some things to note about the sample app: